arkrow/PyMusicLooper/README.md

 │              the tags present in the file.                               │ ╰──────────────────────────────────────────────────────────────────────────╯
 ╭─ Export Commands ────────────────────────────────────────────────────────╮
-│ export-loop-points  Export the best discovered or chosen loop points to  │ │                     a text file or to the terminal (stdout)              │ │ split-audio         Split the input audio into intro, loop and outro     │ │                     sections                                             │
+│ export-points       Export the best discovered or chosen loop points to  │ │                     a text file or to the terminal (stdout)              │ │ split-audio         Split the input audio into intro, loop and outro     │ │                     sections                                             │